kubernetes/enhancements/keps/sig-storage/3751-volume-attributes-class/README.md

     - Testing: Are there any tests for failure mode?
 If not, describe why.
     -->
 -->
-- ControllerModifyVolume cannot modify volume to reflect new VolumeAttributeClass due to user misconfiguration or cloudprovider backend error/limits.
+- ControllerModifyVolume cannot modify volume to reflect new VolumeAttributesClass due to user misconfiguration or cloudprovider backend error/limits.
 Volume would fall back to workable default configuration but external-resizer will requeue with longer `Infeasible` interval.
     - Detection: See event on PVC object.
 See increase in `controller_modify_volume_errors_total`
     - Mitigations: No serious mitigation needed because volume would fall back to previous configuration.
-Can edit PVC to previous VolumeAttributeClass to prevent retry ControllerModifyVolume calls.
+Can edit PVC to previous VolumeAttributesClass to prevent retry ControllerModifyVolume calls.
     - Diagnostics:
         - Events on PVC which include the associated [ControllerModifyVolume error](https://github.com/container-storage-interface/spec/blob/master/spec.md#controllermodifyvolume-errors) and message
         - external-resizer container logs: Logs similar to "ModifyVolume failed..."
 (At Log Levels 2&3)
     - Testing: Are there any tests for failure mode?
 If not, describe why.
         - There are tests to that validate appropriate events/errors propagate.
-Otherwise
     - Note: See [Modify Design](https://github.com/kubernetes/enhancements/tree/master/keps/sig-storage/3751-volume-attributes-class#modify-pvc) to see flow.